James Forrester - WW2 Veterans - Mickey Strand - Veterans Series

 mickey,strand,photograph,nikon,Z7ii,California,San,Diego,portrait,VPS,WW2

-James Forrester - Mickey Strand - Veterans Series
+James Forrester - WW2 Veterans - Mickey Strand - Veterans Series